How to Report Water Pollution & Invasive Species

 - To report any other invasive species in the Shuswap, including Eurasian water milfoil, yellow-flag iris or potential new occurrences of invasive freshwater clams, you can instead submit your observations via the "Report Invasives" app.
 Your submission goes directly to staff at the BC Ministry of Environment & Climate Change Strategy.

-- For information about algae blooms, or to report an algae bloom in the Shuswap or elsewhere in BC, submit your observation via the BC Algae Watch website managed by the BC Ministry of Environment and Climate Change Strategy.
+- For general information about algae blooms, or to report an algae bloom in the Shuswap or elsewhere in BC, submit your observation via the BC Algae Watch website managed by the BC Ministry of Environment and Climate Change Strategy.

 - For information specific to cyanobacteria blooms, see this briefing sheet from Interior Health.